DCC-EX/dcc-ex.github.io/docs/big-picture/stage6.md

 main track.

-For further reading on turnouts/points, you can refer to the `exrail/exrail-command-reference:turnout/point objects - definition and control`{.interpreted-text role="ref"} section of the \|EX-R\| reference and `reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)`{.interpreted-text role="ref"} in the DCC-EX Command reference.
+For further reading on turnouts/points, you can refer to the `exrail/exrail-command-reference:turnout/point objects - definition and control` section of the \|EX-R\| reference and `reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)` in the DCC-EX Command reference.

 ### Turnout/Point definitions